arcus/education_modules/directories_and_file_paths/directories_and_file_paths.md

 * Avoid spaces and special characters; some software can't recognize or work with files that contains spaces or special characters, and in general operating systems don't allow special characters in file names.
 Some examples of special characters are `! @ # $ % ^ & * ( ) ; : < > ? . , [ ] { } ' "` and `|`.
 * File names shouldn't be too long; some operating systems have limits to how many characters a file name can contain.
 * If you include dates in your file names, use the unambiguous ISO 8601 standard (YYYYMMDD; see https://www.iso.org/iso-8601-date-and-time-format.html for more details).
-* If you are not using versioning software (like git) for version control, consider including the version number in the file name.
+* If you are not using versioning software (like git) for version control, consider including a version number in the file name.
 * Be consistent!
 For example, if you decide to use underscores to separate words (like my_project.Rmd), use that convention every time.

 There are some common naming conventions you'll often see in computer programming: